Type I Operations

 Eating, drinking, chewing or smoking shall not be permitted in the work area.

 Where a worker requests that the employer provide a respirator to be used by the worker, the employer shall provide the worker with a non-powered reusable or replaceable air purifying dust respirator suitable for protection against asbestos and the worker shall wear and use the respirator.
 Workplace safety is not to be taken lightly.
-Some businesses such as Borman renovation contractors and plexiglas shields manufacturer Shower Door of Canada, are two who tell us they go out of their way to create a safe work environment.
+Some businesses such as Riverside (roofing in Windsor Ontario), tell us they go out of their way to create a safe work environment.

 Facilities for the washing of hands and face shall be made available to a worker and shall be used by every worker when leaving the work area.
 R.R.O.
 1990, Reg.
 838, s.
 11.